 This hour, we look back at how tuberculosis has shaped history and how it is still impacting health today.

 Plus, a look at the history of tuberculosis treatment, how tuberculosis has shaped modern architecture, and the impact of tuberculosis on art and artists.

-- Heran Darwin: Professor in the Department of Microbiology at New York University, whose lab studies Mycobacterium tuberculosis
+- Heran Darwin: Professor in the Department of Microbiology at New York University

-- Kyle Harper: Chair in the History of Liberty, professor of classics and letters at the University of Oklahoma, and the author of Plagues Upon the Earth: Disease and the Course of Human History
+- Kyle Harper: Author of Plagues Upon the Earth: Disease and the Course of Human History

 - Tara Knapp: Vice president of external affairs at Gaylord Specialty Healthcare

-- Elizabeth Lee: Associate professor of art history at Dickinson College and the author of The Medicine of Art: Disease and the Aesthetic Object in Gilded Age America
+- Elizabeth Lee: Author of The Medicine of Art: Disease and the Aesthetic Object in Gilded Age America

 The Colin McEnroe Show is available as a podcast on Apple Podcasts, Spotify, Google Podcasts, Stitcher, or wherever you get your podcasts.
 Subscribe and never miss an episode!

 Subscribe to The Noseletter, an email compendium of merriment, secrets, and ancient wisdom brought to you by The Colin McEnroe Show.